Education Administration Certificate and Certification Program Info

 Employment Outlook and Salary Info

 Education administrators can find employment in both public school districts and private or religious schools, most often in levels of management and upper-management.
-According to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, employment of elementary, middle and high school principals was expected to grow by 10% from 2010-2020, which was about as fast as average for all occupations.
-In May 2012, elementary and secondary education administrators earned a mean annual salary of $90,800.
-The same year, postsecondary education administrators made $99,370 in average income.
+According to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, employment of elementary, middle and high school principals was expected to grow by 6% from 2012-2022, which was a little slower than average for all occupations.
+In May 2014, elementary and secondary education administrators earned a mean annual salary of $91,780.
+The same year, postsecondary education administrators made $101,910 in average income.

 Certification and Continuing Education Information